 He's Dangerous, But Not Too Dangerous

-Bella in the story desires independence and adventure.
+Bella desires independence and adventure.
 You can see this with her interest in motorcycles in New Moon.
 She's attracted to things that are dangerous.
-Edward Cullen is dangerous, because he's a vampire.
-But he's also kind, protective, and loyal to Bella.
-He's in this Goldilocks zone by being trustworthy as well as a little scary.
-So he's safe, but not too safe.
+Edward Cullen is dangerous because he's a vampire.
+But he's also kind, protective, and loyal.
+He's in this Goldilocks zone: trustworthy, but still a little scary.
+Safe, but not too safe.
 Or, dangerous, but not too dangerous.

 I think there's this "all women want bad boys" trope a lot of people believe in, but it's more nuanced than that.
-Women usually have a limit, when there's too much risk, and they're no longer comfortable.
+Women usually have a limit with how bad of a "bad boy" they're talking about.
+When there's too much risk and they're no longer comfortable, it's no longer sexy.
 A few women do lust after real-life serial killers, but they're not an adequate representation of the general male-attracted female population.
 They're statistical outliers.

 You can think of danger in men as like a cologne.
 A hint of it can be charming and sexy, but dumping the whole bottle on your head is not.
 Similarly, women like men with a little hint of risk to them, because that is thrilling, especially in sexual fantasies.
 The idea that a man is unpredictable, and won't follow society's rules, is alluring.
 But, it's not like women want someone who has a freezer full of body parts, or who is just an amoral psychopath, either.